skilled-reflection/skilled-reflection.github.io/c07-gdn-bet.md

 Such a failure suggests
 other aspects of your plan
 are likely misguided, and

-the goal is further than
+your goal is further than
-you estimated.
+you estimate.

 If you disagree,
 let's bet again.
 Otherwise,